There are several types of annuities and different providers will offer customers differing terms, conditions and rates.

 Step 5: Understand there is no going back

-The government announced plans to allow annuities to be sold for a cash lump sum from April 2017, but scrapped them in October 2016, so now annuities are irreversible: once you have signed up, there is no going back.
+A few years ago, the government announced plans to allow annuities to be sold for a cash lump sum – but these proposals were scrapped after widespread criticism.
+As a result, annuities remain irreversible: once you have signed up, there is no going back.

 This means it is vital you get the right kind of annuity and the best possible rate at the first attempt.